zehengl/scrapy-darksky-api/README.md

 1. set environment variables for darksky secret key, latitude, longitude, year, and hour for crawling
 2. run scrapy to crawl the forecast data and save in json

-This scrapy app would crawl the temperatures in all days witin {year} at {hour} o'clock.
+This scrapy app would crawl the temperatures in all days within {year} at {hour} o'clock.

-Keep in mind that [Dark Sky Api](https://darksky.net/dev) only allows 1000 requests for free tier.
+Keep in mind that [Dark Sky Api][1] only allows 1000 daily requests for free tier.

 ## Example